sampolgar/website/resources.md

 - Components
 - - like building blocks, combined together are the structure to a website
 - Props
+- - short for properties, returns hierarchy of views
 - - like arguments to a function
 - - use them to pass data from parent to child to change behaviour or look of things
 - - data flows down, not up